hasnat/stateless-jenkins/README.md

 # env vars

-We have all default jenkins/jenkins env vars +
+We have all default jenkins/jenkins env vars

+AND

-`PROJECT_GIT` specify a project git repo which would be added to jenkins automatically from `init.d/job.groovy` (optional) `PROJECT_NAME` project name (optional) default=Project Name if `PROJECT_GIT` specified `PROJECT_BUILD` if true jenkins will load project branches and build automatically `PROJECT_PLUGINS` any extra plugins to be installed on jenkins init
+`PROJECT_GIT` specify a project git repo which would be added to jenkins automatically from `init.d/job.groovy` (optional)

+`PROJECT_NAME` project name (optional) default=Project Name if `PROJECT_GIT` specified

+`PROJECT_BUILD` if true jenkins will load project branches and build automatically

+`PROJECT_PLUGINS` any extra plugins to be installed on jenkins init

 example